Keep up to date with everything IIB, sign up to our mailing list

 The campaign for Philomena's Law

-Liam Conlon MP has proposed new legislation called ‘Philomena’s Law’ to support survivors of Ireland’s Mother and Baby Homes who live in Britain.
+New legislation called ‘Philomena’s Law’ will support survivors of Ireland’s Mother and Baby Homes who live in Britain.

 Irish in Britain supports the call for Philomena's Law.
 It would introduce what is called an ‘indefinite capital disregard’ for payments made to survivors from Ireland's Mother and Baby Institutions Payment Scheme who live in Britain.